winitzki/scall/tutorial/programming_dhall.md

     in consume ep
 ```

-To check that the functions `unpackP R` and `outE R` are inverses of each other, we need to show that the composition of these functions in both directions are identity functions.
+To check that the functions `unpackP R` and `outE R` are inverses of each other, we need to show that the compositions of these functions in both directions are identity functions.

 The first direction is when we apply `unpackP R` and then `outE R`.
 Take an arbitrary `k : ∀(T : Type) → P T → R` and first apply `unpackP R` to it, then `outE R`: